Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/05_conjugation-charts.md

 | **2nd.**  | baked     | baked     |
 | **3rd.**  | baked     | baked     |

-*Note: Verbs also inflect differently depending on the characteristics of mood, voice, personal or impersonal usage, and more.
+*Note: Verbs also inflect differently depending on mood, voice, personal or impersonal usage, and more.
 Different charts can be used to reflect these characteristics, too.
 These additional aspects are not addressed further in this course because they are not important for the beginner to know and would become unduly complicated.*

 ## The Elements Of A Conjugation Chart
-Person and plurality refer to how close the subject of the verb is to the person creating the sentence and whether that subject is a single person or a group.
+Person and plurality refer to how close the subject of the verb is to the person creating the sentence and whether that subject is a single item or multiple.
 It may help to see the English subject pronouns plugged into a conjugation chart.

 | subjects | **Sing.**  | **Plur.**   |
 |----------|------------|-------------|